entroky/ngn/en/bylaws.md

 (2) The members support the association and its purpose in an adequate fashion.
 They are obliged to pay their dues as prescribed by the latest valid membership fee regulation (German *Beitragsordnung*).
 Further they are obliged to immediately inform the association in case of changes in their postal address, email address and bank details.
 The member is liable for any consequences that are a result of ignoring these obligations and frees the association from any liability.

 (3) Active members have active and passive election rights as well as the right to submit requests, vote and speak at general assemblies.
-Employees and former employees of the association whose employment relationship did not end more than one year prior to the date of the assembly are not eligible for being voted.
+Employees and former employees of the association whose employment relationship did not end more than one year prior to the date of the assembly are not eligible for being elected.

 (4) Supporting members have the right to submit requests and to speak at assemblies but no voting or election rights.